I want to make the world more secure, transparent, and safe. I’m a student at Stanford, where I study Symbolic Systems and Computer Science.

 I worked on election security at CISA/DHS, privacy engineering at Apple, trust and safety at the Stanford Internet Observatory, AI policy in collaboration with OpenAI and the Cornell Tech Policy Institute, and digital infrastructure with some newsrooms.

-I’m an alum of the Recurse Center, I had an app (but we sold the business), I worked on cyber policy for a 2020 presidential campaign, and I co-authored some papers.
+At Stanford, I taught CS 106S (Coding for Social Good) and I co-directed the Stanford Security Clinic.
+I’m an alum of the Recurse Center, I had an app (but we sold the business), and I worked on cyber policy for a 2020 presidential campaign.

 Broadly

-My projects, research, and commentary have appeared in several outlets including the New York Times, the Washington Post, NBC News, TIME, Foreign Affairs, Brookings TechStream, the Nightly News with Lester Holt, and elsewhere.
-I’ve also spoken at a few conferences, including DEF CON and RightsCon.
+My projects, research, and commentary have appeared in several outlets including the New York Times, the Washington Post, NBC News, TIME, Foreign Affairs, Brookings TechStream, Lawfare, the Nightly News with Lester Holt, and elsewhere.
+I’ve also spoken at a few conferences, including DEF CON, TSRC, and RightsCon.

 Contact

 You can email me at [email protected].
-I’m on GitHub, Twitter, LinkedIn, and the orange website.
+I’m on GitHub and Twitter.
 Need help with one of my open source projects?
 Stop by my office hours.